 Prudent public health practice dictates using no more fluoride than the amount necessary to achieve the desired effect of tooth decay prevention.
 The public should avoid excessive and inappropriate fluoride exposure.
 Recommendations for prevention include:

-- Health professionals and the public should be informed about the fluoride concentration of their communities’ drinking water.
+- Health professionals and the public should be informed about the fluoride concentration in their communities’ drinking water.

 - Commercially prepared infant formulas are made with water that contains negligible amounts of fluoride.
-If infant formulas are mixed with fluoridated water from the home supply, then no fluoride supplementation is needed; whereas, if infant formulas are mixed with water that contains less than 0.3 mg/l of fluoride, the fluoride supplement schedule should be followed.
+If infant formulas are mixed with fluoridated water from the home supply, no fluoride supplementation is needed.
+If infant formulas are mixed with water that contains less than 0.3 mg/l of fluoride, the fluoride supplement schedule should be followed.

-- Parents should be encouraged to teach children who are younger than 6 years to minimize swallowing of toothpaste and to use only a pea-sized amount an the brush.
+- Parents should be encouraged to teach children who are younger than 6 years to minimize swallowing toothpaste and use only a pea-sized amount on the brush.

-- Dental professionals who apply fluoride treatment gels or solutions should be judicious in the amount used and should apply suction to minimize swallowing of gels.
+- Dental professionals who apply fluoride treatment gels or solutions should be judicious in the amount used.
+They should apply suction to minimize the swallowing of gels.